Delphinoid/SDLOpenGLBaseC/README.md

 List of potential modifications and ideas:
 * Replace strtok() with a better function.
-* Touch up skeletal animations.
-Animation fragments seem silly.
-* Research the Featherstone method for object kinematic chains.
-* Research post stabilization to prevent drift.
-* Every vertex of every physics object's collider should ideally not be transformed unless it needs to be.
-* Quaternions may need to be tweaked, as they seem to give different results at different update rates.
 * Tidy up and unify file parsing functionality to use binary files.
 Each file parsing function pretty much needs a major rework.
 Maybe put them in separate files as well (e.g. textureWrapperIO.c).
+* Every vertex of every physics object's collider should ideally not be transformed unless it needs to be.
+* Quaternions may need to be tweaked, as they seem to give different results at different update rates.
 * Tidy up and streamline maths functions.
 In particular, cut back on unnecessary 'pass-by-references' and possibly add support for SIMD intrinsics.
+* Research the Featherstone method for object kinematic chains.
+* Research post stabilization to prevent drift.
 * A large number of functions need to be cleaned up.
 Look for comments starting with /**.
 * Organize source files into folders.
 Eventually.
 * Phase out SDL?